Total Knee Replacement

 Do I need to be put to sleep for this surgery?

-You may have a general anesthetic, which most people call “being put to sleep.”
-Some patients prefer to have a spinal or epidural anesthetic, which numbs your legs only and does not require you to be asleep.
+You may have a spinal or epidural anesthetic, which numbs only your legs and does not require you to be asleep.
+Some patients prefer to have a general anesthetic, which most people call “being put to sleep.”
 The choice is between you, your surgeon and the anesthesiologist.

 Will the surgery be painful?